martin-pr/embree_viewer/README.md

   --scene arg           load a scene file (.json)
 ```

+## Mouse interaction

+The viewer implements only minimal mouse interaction (for now):

+* *left mouse button + movement* rotates around the current origin point
+* *right mouse button + movement* moves the camera towards or away form the origin point (using logarithmic scale based on distance)
+* *left double click* selects the camera's focus point to the point of intersection between the camera ray determined from the click and the scene

 ## File formats

 At the moment, there are 3 input file types - `.abc`, `.obj` and `.json`.